lifaon74/rx-dom/examples/tutoral.md

 }
 ```

-These data comes from the return of `onCreate` when your component is instantiated.
+These data comes from the return of the method `onCreate` when your component is instantiated (seen in a short moment).

 #### Step 3 - write your scoped css